GlobalWebIndex/platform-go-challenge/README.md

 1. Unit tests for adding, removing, editing assets are done only for Charts and only for happy paths.
 2. JWT mechanism just requires a fake username and password to generate a JWT token and does NOT do actual login due to lack of time.
 Also no test created for it

 ## Performance

+If Users favourites data were causing performance issues, I would investigate the following solutions:

+1. Add a cache to the repository layer, over the DB and keep there the User's favourite Assets in order to have faster access to it
+1. Limit Payload by implementing Pagination
+1. Limit Payload by compressing the data with Accept-Encoding: gzip or compress
+1. Add indexes in DB.
+For example we could add indexed to the Users-Assets tables e.g "users_charts" on user_id and chart_id

+* All these solutions would need to be discussed with the Engineering team to find the most suitable as they all have their pros and cons

 ## Security

+1. JWT mechanism added for Authentication and Authorization (incomplete - see Known Issues)